rails/rails/guides/source/active_job_basics.md

 ### Retrying or Discarding failed jobs

-A failed job will not be retried, unless configured otherwise.
+A failed job will not be retried unless configured otherwise.

 It's possible to retry or discard a failed job by using [`retry_on`] or [`discard_on`], respectively.
 For example: